bxdoan/bxdoan/README.md

 <div align="center">

-> Whatever the mind of man can conceive and believe, it can achieve.
+> Every journey begins with a single step.
+We just have to have patience.

-> — Napoleon Hill —
+> — Milly Thompson —

 </div>